Napam/typst-templates/README.md

 Fonts live in `fonts/` at the repo root.
 Each template symlinks only the fonts it needs into its own `fonts/` directory.
-When scaffolding, `cp -RL` dereferences these symlinks so the output project gets real copies — fully self-contained.
+When scaffolding, `cp -RL` dereferences these symlinks so the output project gets real copies.

 The symlink path is always `../../../fonts/<font-dir>` (three levels up from `templates/<name>/fonts/`).

-If a symlink is broken (target font directory doesn't exist), `just build` will fail immediately in the template directory — you catch the problem at dev time.
+If a symlink is broken (target font directory doesn't exist), `just build` will fail immediately in the template directory, you catch the problem at dev time.

 ### How `scaffold.sh` works